MONROE-PROJECT/monroe-experiment-core/README.md

 The rationale behind this repo/package is to allow monroe (with minimal dependencys) to be installed on a fresh Debian installation.

 ## How to install
-1. Intstall a fresh debian stretch (with defaults)
+1. Install a fresh debian stretch (with defaults)
 2. Install docker: ```curl -fsSL https://get.docker.com -o get-docker.sh && sh get-docker.sh```
 3. Install monroe-experiment-core
     1. Get circle and table-allocator-* deb packages (build or get from a running monroe node)